i2bc/ORFmine/docs/orfmap_annotation.md

 with those of all the genomic features annotated in the input GFF file (e.g. coding sequences (CDS), tRNA, lncRNA, snoRNA, pseudogenes...).
-ORFs are subsequently assigned as coding (c_CDS) (if they include in the same frame a CDS or an exon for multiexonic genes) or noncoding (nc).
+ORFs are subsequently assigned as coding (c_CDS) (if they include in the same frame a CDS) or noncoding (nc).
 Noncoding ORFs are then subdivided into noncoding intergenic ORFs (nc_intergenic) or noncoding overlapping ORFs (nc_ovp-x with x refering to the overlapping genomic feature) (see [here](./orfmap_overlap.md) for the definition of an overlap).